Frequently Asked Questions

 For more details, please visit Education Advisement Center in MCKB 350 or go to their page and click on the Student Teaching/Internship tab.

 How long does it take to complete a degree?

 An undergraduate teaching degree requires four or five years, with two to three years more if you plan a graduate degree as well.
 The necessary time might vary according to the program you select.

 Credit hours requirements and other information are available at this catalog website .

 What financial aid is available?

 Full-time undergraduate students are eligible to apply for David O. McKay School of Education private scholarships and for TH Bell Teacher Incentive Loans.
 More than half of McKay School students receive financial aid of some kind.
-For applications and details, please visit Education Student Services in MCKB 120 or go to their page and click on the Financial Aid tab.
+For applications and details, please visit Education Advisement Center in MCKB 120 or go to their page and click on the Financial Aid tab.

 How do I prepare to teach secondary subjects?

 The McKay School of Education is part of the BYU Educator Preparation Program (EPP), which includes eight colleges at BYU that participate in preparing secondary teaching majors or minors for careers teaching music, English, drama, math, biology, Spanish, or other specific content areas.
 The EPP is supported by five school districts that participate in the BYU-Public School Partnership.
 To learn more please visit this website.